Jiaozhou Shandong, China Travel Guide

 Several smaller temples offer serene atmospheres and local religious practices.

 Limited well-preserved districts in Jiaozhou.
-Qingdao offers a more extensive experience of heritage architecture.
+Qingdao presents a more extensive experience of heritage architecture.

-Jiaozhou offers several parks and natural spaces for relaxation and outdoor enjoyment.
+Jiaozhou offers a number of parks and natural spaces for relaxation and outdoor enjoyment.

 A central urban park with recreational facilities, tranquil lakes, and green spaces.